Thoughts from the mind of Ben Welby

 That’s an attempt to distil the more important issues identified on our visit to the works yard but you’d really miss out if you didn’t get it from Foday Fornah himself.
 There’s a lot of info in these four videos and apologies that neither sound or camerawork is necessarily perfect but it beat taking notes!

->As I mentioned in the first post for Thursday Freetown is a city that never sleeps when it comes to waste management.
+As I mentioned in today’s first post, Freetown is a city that never sleeps when it comes to waste management.

 Throughout the day the city centre is both a hive of activity (this short video captures some of it) and a congested mass of vehicles.
 Either way it makes waste collection difficult during the day.
 The solution is to work through the night to get on top of the waste situation ahead of the following day.